Trump on trial: What to know as case moves toward pivotal witness

 What did Stormy Daniels say?

-Over her day-plus of testimony Ms. Daniels talked about her childhood and love of horses.
-In high school she was editor of the yearbook and hoped to be a veterinarian.
-But she discovered that stripping paid more than shoveling manure, and veered into acting in explicit movies, and then producing and directing adult entertainment.
+Over two days of testimony, Ms. Daniels talked about her childhood and love of horses.
+In high school, she was editor of the yearbook and hoped to be a veterinarian.
+But she discovered that stripping paid more than shoveling manure, and veered into acting in explicit movies, and then into producing and directing adult entertainment.

 She was chatty, even funny.
 She said that after Mr. Trump had invited her to dinner at the Tahoe tournament, her publicist told her to go, adding, “what could possibly go wrong?”
 At that, the trial overflow audience room burst into laughter.

 Her speech might actually have been too loquacious.
-The defense objected to prurient details as prejudicial, and Justice Juan Merchan scolded her at least twice, telling her to stick to the questions asked and not meander down verbal alleyways.
+The defense objected to prurient details as prejudicial, and Judge Juan Merchan scolded her at least twice, telling her to stick to the questions asked and not meander down verbal alleyways.

 On cross-examination, Trump attorney Susan Necheles chipped away at some of her story, trying to portray her as a greedy fabulist.
-Ms. Daniels bristled at the charges and their exchanges turned tense.
+Ms. Daniels bristled at the charges, and their exchanges turned tense.
 When Ms. Necheles charged that the porn star was “looking to extort money” during negotiations over her hush money payment in 2016, Ms. Daniels had had enough.
-She loudly responded, “false!”
+She loudly responded: “False!”

+On Thursday morning Ms. Necheles continued along the same lines in a fiery wrap-up of her questioning.
+At one point, she directly accused Ms. Daniels of lying just to make money.
+“You made all this up, right?” the Trump attorney asked.

 Was Stormy Daniels’ story important?

 Ms. Daniels’ allegations about her affair with Mr. Trump – which, again, he has denied – are the animating force behind the first criminal trial of a former president in U.S. history.
-In that sense they are very important.
+In that sense, they are very important.

-In a legal context, her words gave the jury a sense of why Mr. Trump might be motivated to strike a deal to keep her silent, and the stakes for him of not doing so only weeks prior to the 2016 presidential vote.
-Plus, she testified to the effectiveness of the alleged coverup, saying that she would have spoken out had Mr. Cohen not paid her $130,000 before the election.
+In a legal context, her words gave the jury a sense of why Mr. Trump might have been motivated to strike a deal to keep her silent, and of the stakes for him of not doing so only weeks prior to the 2016 presidential vote.
+Plus, she testified to the effectiveness of the alleged cover-up, saying that she would have spoken out had Mr. Cohen not paid her $130,000 before the election.

 But it is not illegal to pay hush money per se, or to cheat on one’s wife.
 Mr. Trump instead is being charged with falsifying business records to achieve a criminal end.
-In that sense the more important witness, or witnesses, were the documents described in Monday’s testimony by Jeffrey McConney, the Trump Organization’s longtime controller.
+In that sense, the more important witness, or witnesses, was the documents described in Monday’s testimony by Jeffrey McConney, the Trump Organization’s longtime controller.

-Perhaps the most important of these were People’s Exhibits numbers 35 and 36.
+Perhaps the most important of these were People’s Exhibits Nos.
+35 and 36.
 These were a sheet of notebook paper and a bank document that contained contemporaneous, handwritten notes from Mr. McConney and Chief Financial Officer Allen Weisselberg that detailed monthly payments to Michael Cohen.

-“Yep it’s the one with my chicken scratch on a Trump pad, yes,” said Mr. McConney cheerfully when identifying one of the papers, according to the trial transcript.
+“Yep, it’s the one with my chicken scratch on a Trump pad, yes,” said Mr. McConney cheerfully when identifying one of the papers, according to the trial transcript.

 The notes said that Mr. Cohen would be paid back $130,000 – the amount of the hush money, though that’s not directly noted on the papers – plus another $50,000 expenditure he had made on behalf of the organization.
-On top of that he would get a $60,000 bonus, and the whole thing would be doubled to account for taxes.
+On top of that, he would get a $60,000 bonus, and the whole thing would be doubled to account for taxes.
 That worked out to about $35,000 a month.

 The notes said nothing about the sum being a payment for legal services, as they were described in Trump Organization books.

-Asked by prosecutors if he had ever seen another expense reimbursement doubled to account for taxes, Mr. McConney said, “no.” He added that he had never seen the legal retainer the payments were allegedly fulfilling.
+Asked by prosecutors if he had ever seen another expense reimbursement doubled to account for taxes, Mr. McConney said, “No.” He added that he had never seen the legal retainer the payments were allegedly fulfilling.

 Why is Michael Cohen’s testimony key?

-The one very crucial thing prosecutors have yet to establish is that Mr. Trump knew about the alleged hush money scheme, and directed it.
+The one very crucial thing prosecutors have yet to establish is that Mr. Trump knew about the alleged hush money scheme and directed it.
 That is what they hope Mr. Cohen will establish in the eyes of the jury.

 To this point, the prosecution case has focused on piling up circumstantial evidence that bolsters what they expect Mr. Cohen to say.
-On Tuesday, for instance, they called Penguin Random House executive Sally Franklin to the witness stand.
+On Tuesday, for instance, prosecutors called Penguin Random House executive Sally Franklin to the witness stand.
 She read excerpts from some of Mr. Trump’s management books in which he described the importance of being a detail-oriented, hands-on executive.

 “I always sign my checks, so I know where my money’s going.
 In the same spirit, I also always try to read my bills to make sure I’m not being over-charged,” read one.

-Note: Editor’s note: This story was updated to include witness testimony on Thursday, May 9.